espressif/esp-idf/docs/en/api-guides/tools/idf-tools.rst

 * ``check``: For each tool, checks whether the tool is available in the system path and in ``IDF_TOOLS_PATH``.

+* ``install-python-env``: Create Python virtual environment and install the required Python packages.

+* ``check-python-dependencies``: Checks if all required Python packages are installed.

 .. _idf-tools-install:

 Install scripts